zegl/extremely-linear/README.md

            \ always zero
 ```

+## Performance?
+Is this fast? 🏎

+Thanks to the GPU powered crashing in lucky_commit, generating a 8 character prefix takes roughyl 2 seconds on my computer (2021 Macbok Pro with M1 Pro).

+Using CPU-only crashing (if your computer does not have a GPU) attached, the same opperation takes ~43 seconds on the same computer.

 # Future ideas and epic hacks

 * A pre-merge GitHub action that runs git-linearize
-* A post-commit commit hook
+* ✅ A post-commit commit hook
-* Make it easier to organize git-linearize on multiple branches
+* Make it easier to organize git-linearize on multiple branches (see: --if-branch)

 # Credits